Skip to main content

 Residential Demolition

 On some interior remodeling projects it feels like we spend more time protecting the existing home from the work being done than doing the actual work.
 And, of course, a big part of this set-up is protecting existing floors from demolition and construction traffic.
 We’ve tried all kinds of tricks to take the pain out of this tedious but crucial work: drop cloths, plumbing membranes, moving blankets, runners, cardboard, drywall.
-They all have their merits but Ram Board‘s purpose-built temporary floor protection has an edge for most of the work we encounter.
+They all have their merits but Ram Board floor protection is purpose-built and has an edge for most of the work we encounter.

 What we also like is that you can re-use it.
 Buy it once and max it out.
 Also, it guards against spills (ideal for painting) and once you lay it, there’s none of that infuriating tangle-up typical of a fabric drop cloth.
-That alone is worth its weight in Ram Board.
+That alone is worth its weight in Ram Board floor protection.

 Bottom line: Ram Board locked horns with all the demo we could throw at it and won.